-While its investigation is ongoing, on or about July 28, 2023, The Chattanooga Heart Institute began providing written notice of this incident to five (5) Maine residents.
+While its investigation is ongoing, on or about July 28, 2023, The Chattanooga Heart Institute began providing written notice of this incident.
+Following the identification of additional potentially impacted individuals, The Chattanooga Heart Institute continued providing written notice on October 6, 2023 to thirty eight (38) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.